jstep1/Java-Examples/README.md

 # Java-Examples
-A compilation of coursework using Java
+This repository contains several samples of coursework projects utilizing Java.
+Please see the source code for details.